adorsys/xs2a/integration-tests/README.md

 [README](../README.md).

 ### Starting the Tests
-The Cucumber tests can be started from the CucumberIT.java file.
+The Cucumber tests can be started from the [CucumberIT.java](./src/test/java/de/adorsys/aspsp/xs2a/integtest/CucumberIT.java) file.
-Which can be found at `integration-tests/src/test/java/de/adorsys/aspsp/xs2a/integtest`

 ## Structure of the Tests